-By using the generic term "purchase-money security interest" instead of the original House term, "unpaid principal balance of the purchase price attributable" to property acquired within 180 days, Congress must have intended to include some parts of the debt that would have been omitted by the original House language.
+By using the generic term "purchase-money security interest" instead of the original House term, "unpaid principal balance of the purchase price attributable"

+to property acquired within 180 days, Congress must have intended to include some parts of the debt that would have been omitted by the original House language.
 The House language, "unpaid principal balance... attributable to the goods purchased," identifies the particular type of debt that is covered, whereas "purchase-money security interest" refers to a type of security interest, not to a type of debt.

 No purchase-money security interest is limited to the principal balance and unpaid interest.
-At minimum fees and taxes owed on the purchase of a motor vehicle would be covered and secured by any "purchase-money security interest."
+At minimum fees and taxes owed on the purchase of a motor vehicle would be covered and secured by any "purchase-money security interest," see e.g. Comment 3 to Section 9-103.
 But it would be easy to find that a claim for fees, taxes and negative equity was not part of the "unpaid principal balance" or "interest."
-So the words of the House and Senate versions are different, and the words of the Senate version bar cramdowns on more kinds of debt that the words of the House would bar.
+So the words of the House and Senate versions are different, and the words of the Senate version bar cramdowns on more kinds of debt than the words of the House would bar.

-Conceding that the Senate language is broader than the House language, can one infer that the Senate intended to treat negative equity amounts as covered by "purchasemoney security interests?"
+Conceding that the Senate language is broader than the House language, can one infer that the Senate intended to treat negative equity amounts as covered by "purchase- money security interests?"
 Yes.
 Representatives of the debtors and creditors must have known of the practice of rolling negative equity amounts from trade-ins into debts secured by purchase money security interests on new cars.
-By 2005 as much as 38 percent of all new car purchasers rolled some part of the exiting debt on a trade-in into the new debt incurred to buy the new car.
+By 2005 as many as 38 percent of all new car purchasers rolled some part of the exiting debt on a trade-in into the new debt incurred to buy the new car3.
 This is not an obscure practice; it is commonplace and would have been well known to any informed debtor or creditor representative.
-By 2004 the practice was sufficiently notorious to be specifically addressed in the Motor Vehicle Sales Acts of more than 34 states.
+By 2004 the practice was specifically permitted in the Motor Vehicle Sales Acts of more than 34 states.

 And it cannot be said that the cramdown provision on motor vehicles traveled below the Congress' radar.
-The topic was controversial; as we show in Section I B above, the provision was modified several times in different ways.
-It was one of the continuing points of dispute between the debtor and the creditor interests between 1998 and 2004.
+The topic was controversial; as we show in Section I B above, the provision was modified several times in different ways4.
+And, while it was one of the continuing points of dispute between the debtor and the creditor interests between 1998 and 2004, ultimately the language adopted reflected a compromise worked out over several years to gain the secured lenders' support.